IBM-Bluemix-Docs/containers/cs_cluster_update.md

 **What if I replace multiple worker nodes at the same time?**

-If you replace multiple worker nodes at the same ti** ey are deleted and replaced concurrently, not one by one.
-Make sure that you have enough capacity in your cluster to reschedule your workloads before you replace worker nodes.
+If you replace multiple worker nodes at the same time **they are deleted and replaced concurrently, not one by one.
+Make sure that you have enough capacity in your cluster to reschedule your workloads before you replace worker nodes.**
-**

 **What if a replacement worker node is not created?**